-Walk and Roll Wednesdays is a parent-led walk to school group that leads a group walk each week on Wednesdays throughout most of the school year.
+Cook County SRTS has a Facebook page you can follow for learning opportunities, local events, and information on Walk and Roll Wednesdays.
+This is a parent-led walk to school group that leads a group walk each week on Wednesdays throughout most of the school year.
 This group provides adult supervision to kids interested in walking to school from predetermined locations on the Safe Routes to School map.
 If you are interested in getting your child involved or would like to be a parent volunteer, please contact Andrea Orest, SHIP Coordinator, at email@example.com or (218) 877-8262.

 Sawtooth Mountain Clinic has supported school wellness efforts through a variety of programs over the years, from school gardens to healthier school meals to active school days.
-A representative of the clinic sits on the ISD 166/Cook County School Wellness Committee.
-ISD 166 passed a new school wellness policy at the start of 2018.
+A representative of the clinic sits on the ISD 166/Cook County School Wellness Committee and the Great Lunch Committee at Great Expectations School.